rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/AppMenu.md

 EntryActions provides convenience functions for working with groups of DesktopEntry objects when constructing the menu.

 #### [AppMenu\::EntryData](../../Source/GUI/AppMenu/Data/DesktopEntry/AppMenu_EntryData.h)
-EntryData is an AppMenu::ItemData subclass that gets its data from a .desktop application shortcut file, accessed through a DesktopEntry object.
+EntryData is an AppMenu\::ItemData subclass that gets its data from a .desktop application shortcut file, accessed through a DesktopEntry object.

 #### [AppMenu\::EntryUpdater](../../Source/GUI/AppMenu/Data/DesktopEntry/AppMenu_EntryUpdater.h)
 EntryUpdater objects listen for updates to loaded .desktop files and apply them to the application menu.